vermamohini/bus-reservation-system/README.md

 This section outlines different services that are used for the bus booking services.

 ## Auth-Service
 This service uses Spring security oauth2 to build an authorization server to authenticate your identity to provide access_token, which is used to request data from resource server in other microservices.
+It is created using spring-cloud-starter-oauth2 and spring-cloud-starter-security.
 It maintains 2 roles - ROLE_admin and ROLE_user for securing access to microservices.
 ROLE_admin has access to all end points in all microservices.
 ROLE_user has access to /saveBooking and /cancelBooking end points of Booking-service.
 GET end points are accessible without any authorization.

 This service does not produces or consumes any message to other service.

+### End points
+* GET oauth/token
+* Add the Request Headers as follows − Authorization − Basic Auth with your Client Id and Client secret.

+* Add Request body with Content Type − application/x-www-form-urlencoded as follows
+* grant_type = password
+* username = your username
+* password = your password

 ## Admin-Service
 The purpose of this service is to provide endpoints to manage bus and route details.
 User can perform the following for bus and route details